15 Until Next Time…

 • Boosting/Tree-based Models: At the time of this writing, boosting methods consistently deliver the best predictive performance for tabular data, and are quite computationally efficient relative to deep learning techniques.
 That’s reason enough to know how to use them and keep them handy.

 • A Basic Deep Learning Model: A ‘simple’ deep learning model that incorporates embeddings for categorical and text features is a very powerful tool4.
-In addition, it can be combined with other deep learning models applied to other types of data for a combined predictive effort.
+In addition, it can be combined with other deep learning models applied to other types of data like images or text for a combined predictive effort.
 We’re still working towards an implementation of deep learning that can handle any tabular data we throw at it, but we’re not quite there yet.

 Despite getting an occasional shout-out, GAMs appear to still be quite underrated in the data science community, probably because the tools in Python to implement and explore them are relatively lacking5.
 On the plus side, the tools in R are excellent, though they can take some getting used to.